CaioCeretta/udemy-chad-spring-boot/comments.md

 These are some projects that we can use on our application development IF NEEDED.
 But. then again, these are all optional.

+To get information about these projects we simply go to `www.spring.io` website, search projects, and see if any project available online can be useful to us.